What’s Growing 2017

 Small Grains Research

-Our small grains field trials enter their fourth year in 2017.
-We are working in conjunction with Cornell University and Cornell Cooperative Extension of Ulster County to evaluate small grain varieties.
+Our small grains field trials entered their fourth year in 2017.
+We worked in conjunction with Cornell University and Cornell Cooperative Extension of Ulster County to evaluate small grain varieties.
 These include barley, rye, oats, and wheat.
 End-user testing with our partners at Wild Hive Grain Mill and Bread Alone Bakery over the winter provided important initial feedback for evaluating the quality of each variety for milling and baking.
 We hosted the Fifth Annual Hudson Valley Small Grains Day in June.

 Ecological Land Management